teekag/teekag/README.md

-👋 Hi there, I'm Tejas! 👋

 I'm interested in developing systems that lie at the intersection of data-driven methods, machine learning, and optimization techniques to uncover actionable insights from complex datasets.
-My goal is to empower end-users to make informed decisions by effectively communicating data-driven insights.
+My goal is to empower end-users to make informed decisions by effectively communicating data-driven insights to drive decision-making.

 # Addressable Technical Details